 The report is to be compiled in accordance with the guidelines given below.
-It may be hand written or typed on A4 size blank sheet provided (see Appendix 4) and should be brief and clear.
+It may be hand written or typed on A4 size blank sheet provided (see Appendix 3) and should be brief and clear.
 The completed report has to be signed by the student and countersigned by the On Station supervisor of the institution/company/farm in which the student was attached before submission to the Department of Engineering Science and Technologies for assessment.
 FPT reports must be submitted to the Departmental FPT coordinator by the end of the second week of the first semester of the subsequent academic year, otherwise one would be deemed to have failed FPT.

-6.2 Objectives of the FPT Report
+6.2 Objectives of the Report

-The main objectives of FPT report are to foster and reflect on the:
+The main objectives of FPT report are to reflect on the:

-- Student's understanding and appreciations of various Engineering and agricultural practices performed at the FPT station - Student's appreciation of what might be their responsibilities as agricultural engineers after graduation and of the people they will have to work with - Student's abilities to communicate scientific information effectively
+- Student's understanding and appreciation of Workshop /Post-harvest /Agroprocessing engineering practices - Student's appreciation of what might be his/her responsibilities as an engineer and of the people he/she will have to co-operate with, and - Student's ability to communicate technical information effectively to fellow engineers and technicians/artisans under him/her.